|This article has just been started and needs the article basics added.|

 The crossbow bolt model that appears when you use the crossbow in Half-Life 2.
 Its textures are broken.

-The grenade worldmodel from Half-Life 2 but with 2 red lines added to it for an unknown reason.
+The grenade worldmodel from Half-Life 2 but with two red lines added to it for an unknown reason.

 healthvial and healthkit